Paul Dennis Reid: Trials

+On June 1, 1997, Reid went to the home of Mitch Roberts, his former boss who had fired him from Shoney's months earlier.
+Reid confronted Roberts at gunpoint, and attempted to kidnap him.
+Roberts managed to escape back into his home, after which Reid fled the scene.
+Police arrested Reid soon afterwards and quickly identified him as the prime suspect for the fast food restaurant killings and robberies.

 Reid was convicted on seven counts of first-degree murder across three trials.
 Jurors from West and East Tennessee were brought in and sequestered, because a judge determined that the overwhelming media coverage in Nashville would prevent the selection of an unbiased jury from Middle Tennessee.

 Captain D's

-In the Captain D's murders, Steve Hampton's driver's license and a video rental card were found in the median of Ellington Parkway in East Nashville with Reid's fingerprints on each.
+In the Captain D's murders, Steve Hampton's driver's license and video rental card were found in the median of Ellington Parkway in East Nashville.
+Both had Reid's fingerprints on them.
 Reid was convicted on two counts of first-degree murder.

 Baskin-Robbins

-In the Baskin-Robbins murders, Reid's car was found to contain forensic evidence from the victims, as well as evidence of a credit card gasoline purchase near the location of the bodies on the night of the murders, placing him at the scene around the time of the crime in an area roughly 40 mi from his home.
+In the Baskin-Robbins murders, Reid's car was found to contain forensic evidence from the victims, as well as a gas receipt placing him near the location of the bodies on the night of the murders, in an area roughly 40 mi from his home.
 Witnesses also placed a vehicle similar to Reid's vehicle in the immediate area at the time of the crime.
 Blood evidence from the victims was found on his shoes.
 He was found guilty on two counts of first-degree murder.
 The Clarksville trial took place in the time between the two Nashville trials.

 Sentences

 Reid received seven death sentences for his convictions, the first two coming on April 20, 1999.
 Reid's execution was stayed several times in the years following, including an instance in 2003 just hours before the scheduled execution.
 Reid eventually waived his right to an appeal.
-Members of his family, along with anti-death penalty activists, claimed he was mentally handicapped and unable to make such a decision, and filed multiple motions (both successful and unsuccessful) to stay his execution.
+Members of his family, along with anti-death penalty activists, claimed he was mentally handicapped and unable to make such a decision, and filed multiple motions to stay his execution.
 However, the Tennessee Supreme Court upheld all of Reid's sentences.
 Reid's case received national attention among anti-death penalty activists.

 Reid resided at Tennessee's Morgan County Correctional Complex (Inmate #303893).
 His seven death sentences are the most ever handed down to a single person in the state of Tennessee.

 His last execution date was scheduled for January 3, 2008, but was stayed on December 26, 2007, by US District Judge Todd J. Campbell, pending investigation into the constitutionality of Tennessee's lethal injection methods.
 The stay was part of a larger investigation, and not directly related to Reid's case.

 On April 16, 2008, the U.S. Supreme Court issued an opinion in a Kentucky case upholding the legality of execution by lethal injection.
 The state of Tennessee immediately began appealing stays of execution to resume death penalty cases, including Reid's.